 In past hummus recipes, I’ve talked about removing the outer skin from canned chickpeas to make the hummus smoother.
 Well, I got a new Vitamix blender and this thing pulverizes the beans and I can’t even tell the difference.

-So, if you have an old, crappy food processor or blender, you might need to remove the outer skin (see my crispy chickpea recipe for instructions on this) to get super smooth hummus.
+So, if you have an old food processor or blender, you might need to remove the outer skin (see my crispy chickpea recipe for instructions on this) to get super smooth hummus.
 If you have even a semi-decent blender though, this isn’t necessary and is just wasted effort.

-So, I hope I’ve convinced you to make hummus if you’ve never tried to before!
+So, I hope I’ve convinced you to make this dip if you’ve never tried to before!
 Start with this classic hummus recipe and once you’re hooked, branch out and try allllll the flavors!

 Ingredients